SteveHNH/dotfiles/README.md

-# My dotfiles and configuration stuff
+## My customizations and configs

-Just a big dump of my dotfiles and other things I might want to keep handy.
+A dumping ground for my ever changing customizations.